 - iii) No person will be graded unless he has satisfactorily completed and passed the form or test or examination as prescribed for this purpose from time to time by MSA provided, however, that if an applicant can satisfy MSA, Johannesburg as to his ability and previous experience, the need for the completion of all or part of the test or examination may be waived by MSA. - iv) Any grading, made in terms of these regulations, shall be subject to review at any time by MSA which shall have the right in its sole discretion to amend or withdraw any grading.
-Applications for up-grading must be made in writing to the relevant MSA Regional Committee. - v) Notwithstanding that a person has satisfactorily completed and passed the grading examination with high marks, his grading will be dependent on his experience and the recommendations of the Regional Motor Sport Committee and/or relevant MSA sporting commission. - vi) A person obtaining a high mark but given a lower grading will be advised that the licence issued will be upgraded without the necessity of rewriting the examination once a higher level of experience is obtained. - vii) MSA may downgrade a licence if the holder does not make use of it at regular intervals or if the holder does not conduct himself and execute his duties to the complete satisfaction of MSA - viii) Clerk of the Course licence gradings shall be valid for a period of three calendar years but the licences need to be renewed annually. - ix) Renewal of a Clerk of the Course licence shall be subject to the holder attending a seminar and/or re-writing the relevant exam, at the sole discretion of MSA.
+Where a grading is amended downwards or withdrawn, MSA shall stipulate the conditions according to which the original grading shall be reinstated.
+Applications for up-grading must be made in writing to the relevant MSA Regional Committee. - v) Notwithstanding that a person has satisfactorily completed and passed the grading examination with high marks, his grading will be dependent on his experience and the recommendations of the Regional Motor Sport Committee and/or relevant MSA sporting commission. - vi) A person obtaining a high mark but given a lower grading will be advised that the licence issued will be upgraded without the necessity of rewriting the examination once a higher level of experience is obtained. - vii) MSA may downgrade a licence if the holder does not make use of it at regular intervals or if the holder does not conduct himself and execute his duties to the complete satisfaction of MSA. - viii) Clerk of the Course licence gradings shall be valid for a period of three calendar years but the licences need to be renewed annually. - ix) Renewal of a Clerk of the Course licence shall be subject to the holder attending a seminar and/or re-writing the relevant exam, at the sole discretion of MSA.